 Rio de Janeiro

-With the Olympic events in Rio spread out across four hubs, traffic in the city will be a nightmare—which is one reason to book your tickets through Martin, as those tickets will get you access to the V.I.P. shuttle vans operating throughout the city in their own lane.
-“One hub, Deo Doro, is in serious suburbs,” Martin explains.
+With the Olympic events in Rio spread out across four hubs, traffic in the city will be a nightmare—which is one reason to book your tickets through a Trusted Travel Expert from Wendy’s WOW List, as those tickets will get you access to the V.I.P. shuttle vans operating throughout the city in their own lane.
+“One hub, Deo Doro, is in serious suburbs,” says Martin Frankenberg, one of Wendy’s Trusted Travel Experts for Brazil.
 “Unless you’re a die-hard equestrian fan, think hard.
 It could take one and a half to two and a half hours to get there, depending on traffic.”
 Martin also mentions that Deo Doro is a dodgy area after dark and therefore isn’t a great place to go wandering around.
 That said, he emphasizes that Rio is a safer city than people think; still, it is a city.
 “You just have to be smart,” he says.
 “Don’t leave your camera sticking out, don’t wear jewelry…..Use common sense..”